Our dedicated team is available to talk 24 hours a day. We're here to answer your questions or set up an appointment. Call Now.

 Insurance and Payment Options

-Whom do you treat and what types of services does Phoenix Houses of New York offer?
+Whom do you treat and what types of services does Phoenix House New York offer?

-Phoenix Houses of New York offers short-term and long-term residential, intensive outpatient, and general outpatient treatment.
+Phoenix House New York offers short-term and long-term residential, intensive outpatient, and general outpatient treatment.
 We also offer treatment for co-occurring mental health disorders, detoxification services, medical, psychiatric, and dental services, and impaired driver programs.
-Our services are designed to meet the individual needs of adolescents and adults at various stages of recovery, including… more
+Our services are designed to meet the individual needs of adolescents and adults at various stages of recovery, including mothers… more

 How do I get admitted to your program?

-If you or a loved one are in need of treatment, our call center is available twenty-four hours a day, seven days a week at 1 800 DRUG HELP (1 800 378 4435).
+If you or a loved one are in need of treatment, our call center is available twenty-four hours a day, seven days a week at 1 888 671 9392.

 Do your programs accept insurance?